luetkemj/luetkemj.github.io/_posts/2018-05-05-netlify-lambdas-as-simple-as-possible.md

 simple-lambdas
   - package.json
   - src
-    - lambdas
+    - functions
 ```

 ### A simple function

 Netlify does a [good job of explaining](https://www.netlify.com/docs/functions/#javascript-lambda-functions) how a Lambda function should be structured.

-Create a file in `src/lamdas` named `hello.js` and paste Netlify's simple example function into it:
+Create a file in `src/functions` named `hello.js` and paste Netlify's simple example function into it:

 ```
 exports.handler = function(event, context, callback) {
   callback(null, {
     statusCode: 200,
     body: "Hello, World"
   });
 }
 ```

-Netlify deploys your Lambda functions *AFTER* the build step. *You must have a build step*.
-Build steps get complicated real fast with things like webpack, babel, etc. Let's keep things as simple as possible and just copy `/src` to `/dist`.
+Netlify deploys your Lambda functions *AFTER* the build step.

+*You must have a build step*.

+Build steps can get complicated real fast with things like webpack, babel, etc. So we'll sort of fake it by copying our functions dir from `./src` to our project root at `./functions` and making an empty `./dist` dir we can point netlify at for our publish folder.

 Add this script to your package.json:

 ```
-"build": "rm -rf dist && cp -r src dist"
+"build": "rm -rf dist && rm -rf functions && cp -r src/functions functions && mkdir dist"
 ```

 Your package.json should now look like this: